tensorturtle/post-facto-video-rosbag-fusion/README.md

 **Solution**: Record camera frames as video file using NVIDIA Jetson's built-in hardware acceleration outside ROS.
 Record other information as usual using ROS.
 After the recording is finished, create a new rosbag by merging the videos and initial rosbag.

+This repository provides a minimal implmentation.

+See [borealbikes-dev/combo-rosbag-fuser](https://github.com/borealbikes-dev/combo-rosbag-fuser) for a production deployment of this idea.

 ## Tutorial

 ### Prerequisites